3. 5. 2023

 Let’s imagine a basic funnel - out of 100% of users who visit your landing page, usually only about 1-2% successfully complete the conversion process and make it to the end.
 As users travel through this journey, they need information in order to make it to the next step.
 If they don’t get it, they feel stuck and can’t progress.
 It is therefore viable for us (and any other funnel-based business) to understand the kind of questions that can come up at each particular step.

 At the beginning, it starts with high-level questions like "Can I trust this website?
 Who’s behind it?
 What’s the overall impression of the brand that I get?
 What is the product offering?
 What are the price points?"
-As and if people have these questions answered, their focus shifts to a more task at hand kind of question: "How can I find what I’m looking for?
+As and if people have these questions answered, their focus shifts to a more task-at-hand kind of question: "How can I find what I’m looking for?
 What’s the shipping cost for that piece?
-Can I get a personal assistance?"
+Can I get personal assistance?"
 The more people dive into the site, the more information they require.

 Only testing can reveal what information users actually expect at each step.
 If we provide it to them, the boost of confidence it gives them is likely to result in increased conversions.